Stock market today: Asian shares track Wall Street's rebound

 Japan's nominal GDP totaled $4.2 trillion last year, or about 591 trillion yen, putting it behind the U.S., China and Germany as the world's fourth largest economy.
 Germany earlier announced its GDP in 2023 was $4.4 trillion, or $4.5 trillion, depending on the currency conversion.

 The extended weakness further undermined expectations that the Bank of Japan might tighten its ultra-lax monetary policy and raise its benchmark interest rate from its longstanding level of minus 0.1%.
-Cheap credit is good for markets, and Tokyo's Nikkei 225 gained 1.2% to 37,948.35.
+Cheap credit is good for markets, and Tokyo's Nikkei 225 gained 1.2% to 38,157.94, its highest close in 34 years.

+Japanese stocks have gained nearly 14% this year and almost 40% in the past year as investors have crowded into the market while pulling back from investments in China's poorly performing bourses.
+The Nikkei 225 benchmark is near its all time high of 38,915, which it hit in late 1989 before the collapse of its financial bubble.

 Australia's S&P/ASX 200 advanced 0.8% to 7,605.70.
 South Korea's Kospi shed 0.3% to 2,613.80.